AliceO2Group/AliceO2/scripts/datamodel-doc/README.md

 fnnew: file with replaced text

-mdUpdate.py replaces in file fnold the block of text which is delimited by two lines containing a delimiter string by the block of text in file fn2u which is delimited by two lines containing the same delimiter string and write the output to file fnnew.
+mdUpdate.py replaces in file fnold the block of text which is delimited by two lines containing a delimiter string.
+The block of text is replaced by the block of text in file fn2u which is delimited by two lines containing the same delimiter string.
+The resulting text is written to file fnnew.
 The delimiter string is obtained from the inputCard.xml, depending on the value of cc.
 If fnnew = fnold, the content of fnold is overwritten.

 So to update the md files do: